gumaerc-testorg/6.171-fall-2003/content/pages/calendar.md

 Team Presentations and Discussion

 Data Model Normalization and Third Normal Form:
 Make sure you've read the normal form sections in the Content Management chapter and maybe [this SQL for Web Nerds chapter](http://philip.greenspun.com/sql/normalization).
-We'll be taking apart this table ([TXT]({{< baseurl >}}/resources/mp3)) for supporting an MP3 sharing service.
+We'll be taking apart this table ({{% resource_link 0eea5708-ba07-6d33-9159-37e2153bad88 "TXT" %}}) for supporting an MP3 sharing service.

 {{< tdclose >}}